K12Dynamics/D3/docs/features/favorites.md

 If the item is already in your favorites, a `Remove from favorites` option will be available instead.

 Once you have identified an item as a favorite, the addition option `Set as home screen` become available.
-Clicking this will cause the favorited item to be automatically dispalyed as the initial screen when you login.
+Clicking this will cause the favorited item to be automatically displayed as the initial screen when you login.